Redbone Coonhound Dog Breed Info: Pictures, Traits & Facts

 Are These Dogs Good for Families? 🏡

-The Redbone Coonhound makes a great family dog because it mostly lounges around all day, hanging out with whatever family members will allow it.
-It’s not necessarily a lap dog, but you will often find it at your feet watching TV, or watching you watch TV.
-At night it becomes more alert and makes a great watchdog that only barks when it needs to, or if it sees a raccoon.
-It’s cautious around strangers but not aggressive.
+The Redbone Coonhound makes a great family dog because they mostly lounge around all day, hanging out with family members.
+They’re not necessarily a lap dog, but you will often find them at your feet watching TV or watching you watch TV.
+At night, they become more alert and make a great watchdog that only barks when they need to or if they see a raccoon.
+They’re cautious around strangers but not aggressive.

-Early socialization is the best way to keep all our pets in harmony as the Redbone Coonhound has generations of breeding telling it to chase small animals into the nearest tree.
-It will often chase cats, squirrels, rabbits, raccoons, skunks, and even birds.
-With proper training, you can get it to leave the cats alone, and it usually doesn’t bother other dogs, but it will be hard to stop it from chasing animals in the yard.
+Early socialization is the best way to keep all pets in harmony, as the Redbone Coonhound has generations of breeding telling them to chase small animals into the nearest tree.
+They will often chase cats, squirrels, rabbits, raccoons, skunks, and even birds.
+With proper training, you can get them to leave the cats alone, and they usually don’t bother other dogs, but it will be hard to stop them from chasing animals in the yard.

 Things to Know When Owning a Redbone Coonhound